 Knowledge of solar radiation is crucial for the task of these experiments.
-However, in non-laboratory conditions the ground reflected solar radiation depends on the surrounding of the test facility and therefore it can vary a lot.
-For this reason, a large carpet was fixed on the ground from the side of the southern façade of 'the Cube' to achieve uniform reflection from the ground.
+In non-laboratory conditions the ground reflected solar radiation depends on the surroundings and can vary a lot.
+For this reason, a large carpet was fixed on the ground from the side of the southern façade to achieve uniform reflection from the ground.
 The size of the carpet ensures a view factor between the DSF and the ground of approximately 0.5.
 Achieving of a reasonably higher view factor would require to double-up the carpet size.
 The fabric of the carpet was chosen so that it does not change reflectance property when it is wet due to its permeability and have reflectance property of apx.
 0.1, close to the generally assumed reflectance property of the ground.
 The carpet is also seen in the Figure 2.
 Absorption, reflection and transmission properties of all the surfaces in the DSF, experiment room and windows were tested at the EMPA Materials Science & Technology Laboratory.
-This was also the case for the ground carpet.
-The information about the optical properties of the surfaces is available as a function of the wavelength, in the wave length interval 250-2500nm.
+This was also the case for the ground of the wavelength, in the wave length interval 250-2500nm.
+A number of preliminary experiments were completed for "calibration" of the test facility,